NMS Plans

 Consolidated Audit Trail

 The Intermarket Symbol Reservation Authority (ISRA) Plan governs the establishment, operation, and administration of a uniform system for the selection and reservation of securities symbols, the Symbol Reservation System.
-Self-regulatory organizations (SROs) that have joined the plan use this system to reserve one- to five-character root symbols, using a web-based tool developed and maintained by the Options Clearing Corporation, the Plan Processor.
+Self-regulatory organizations that have joined the Plan use this system to reserve one- to five-character root symbols, using a web-based tool developed and maintained by the Options Clearing Corporation, the ISRA Plan Processor.

 ISRA Plan

-This plan establishes procedures under Rule 605 of Regulation NMS (previously Rule 11Ac1-5 under the Securities Exchange Act of 1934).
+This Plan establishes procedures under Rule 605 of Regulation NMS (previously Rule 11Ac1-5 under the Exchange Act).
 Rule 605 generally requires a market center that trades Regulation NMS stocks to make available to the public monthly electronic execution reports that include uniform statistical measures of execution quality.